 Mission and Goals

-Data science and algorithms for cancer research
+Data science and AI for cancer research

 The Institute for Computational Cancer Biology (ICCB) at the University Hospital Cologne was founded in 2022 to advance cancer research through computational methods and to train and educate the next generation of computational cancer scientists.